XinyuYanTJU/LawDIS/README.md

 - **Superior performance.** Extensive evaluations on the DIS5K benchmark demonstrate that LawDIS consistently outperforms 11 state-of-the-art methods.
 Compared to the second-best model MVANet, LawDIS achieves a 3.6% $F_\beta^\omega$ improvement using LS alone, and a 4.6% gain when combining both LS and WR on DIS-TE.

 ## 📢 2.
 News

+> [!note]
+> The future directions of this project include more precise prompt control and improved efficiency.
+We warmly invite all potential collaborators to contribute to making LawDIS more accessible and practical.
+If you are interested in collaboration or have any questions about our paper, feel free to contact us via email (xinyuyan@tju.edu.cn & gepengai.ji@gmail.com).
+If you are using our code for your research, please cite this paper ([BibTeX](#-7-citations)).

 - **2025.07** 💻 We have open-sourced the **core code** of LawDIS!
 - **2025.06** 🎉 Our paper has been accepted by **[ICCV 2025, Honolulu, Hawai'i](https://iccv.thecvf.com/)**!

-> This project is still a work in progress, and we invite all to contribute to making it more accessible and useful.
-If you have any questions about our paper, feel free to contact me via e-mail (xinyuyan@tju.edu.cn).
-If you are using our code for your research, please cite this paper ([BibTeX](#-9-citations)).

 ## 🛠️ 3.
 Setup